RangerMauve/webtorrent-presentation/README.md

 ## [WebTorrent-element](https://github.com/mikeal/webtorrent-element)

-Ok, so now we're BitTorrent experts, but how do we actually use this stuff?
+Ok, so now we're BitTorrent experts, but how do we actually use this stuff with a website?

 So, I was originally going to go into the WebTorrent JavaScript API and go into the nitty gritty of how to load torrents and stuff, but I'm going to save you some trouble.